Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 Despite the mounting casualties, the government were undeterred and continued to poison the

-supplies.
-Aeymour Lowman, Assistant Secretary of the Treasury, who was in charge of enforcing
+alcohol supplies.
+Seymour Lowman, Assistant Secretary of the Treasury, who was in charge of

-In 1928, enforcement of Prohibition intensifies, with around 75,000 arrests made.
-This. however, did not deter non-compliance, as the popularity of speakeasies flourished.
-New York chief medical examiner, Charles Norris, estimated that nearly all the liquor in New York City was toxic.
+In 1928, enforcement of Prohibition intensified, with around 75,000 arrests made.
+This, however, did not deter non-compliance, as the popularity of speakeasies flourished.
+New York Chief Medical Examiner Charles Norris, estimated that nearly all the liquor in New York City was toxic.
 He went on to speak out against the deliberate poisoning of citizens, and put the responsibility directly onto the government: [2]

 - Charles Norris

-On February 14, 1929, the St. Valentine's Day Massacre takes place, which saw the execution of
+On February 14, 1929, the St. Valentine's Day Massacre took place, which saw the execution of

 seven men who were associated with Chicago's North Side Gang.
 The incident was linked to Al